Data & Definitions

 Important To Remember

-• Real-world data reflects activity captured in the claims record.
-Clinical activity that does not generate a claim — such as uncompensated care or out-of-pocket-only encounters — is not reflected in Jiro Health metrics.
+- Real-world data reflects activity captured in the claims record.
+Clinical activity that does not generate a claim, such as uncompensated care or out-of-pocket-only encounters, is not reflected in Jiro Metrics.

-• Attribution logic follows established industry standards, including HEDIS, CMS, and AHRQ frameworks, adapted for the claim types and data available in the Jiro Health dataset.
+- Attribution logic follows established industry standards, including HEDIS, CMS, and AHRQ frameworks, adapted for the claim types and data available in the Jiro dataset.

-• Data is refreshed on a regular cadence as new claims become available.
-[NEEDS CONTENT: confirm refresh frequency]
+- Data is refreshed on a regular cadence as new claims become available.
+Individual Metrics may update on different timelines based on their individual definitions and calculation rules.